-Going to a Tenancy Tribunal hearing can be a scary thought.
-Tribunal hearings are less formal than a normal court hearing, but you still need to know about the rules and procedures.
+Attending a hearing can be daunting.
+Tribunal hearings are less formal than a normal court hearing, but you still need to know the rules and procedures.

-The adjudicator will listen to you, the other person and any witnesses.
-They’ll then analyse all the evidence presented and make a decision based on how the Residential Tenancies Act applies to the situation.
+The adjudicator will listen to you, the other person, and any witnesses.
+They’ll then analyse all the evidence presented.
+They will make their decision based on how the Residential Tenancies Act applies to the situation.

 The adjudicator will issue an order to settle the dispute.
 You and the other person will both receive a copy.
 You both have to obey the order.